// SECURITY PROGRAM

 T8Black-box adaptive probingRate limits + response opacity

-Attack implementation code, per-attempt telemetry, and specific parameter values that produce elevated pass rates are kept in a private repository.
-This follows the same disclosure convention used by infrastructure security programs: methodology public, weapons private.
+Attack implementation code, per-attempt telemetry, and parameter values that produce elevated pass rates are kept in a private repository—methodology public, weapons private.

 // MEASUREMENTS